awsdocs/aws-batch-user-guide/doc_source/batch_sns_tutorial.md

 1. Choose **Configure details**\.

-1. For **Rule definition**, type a name and description for your rule and then choose **Create rule**\.
+1. For **Rule definition**, enter a name and description for your rule, and then choose **Create rule**\.

 ## Step 3: Test Your Rule<a name="batch_sns_test_rule"></a>

  To test your rule, submit a job that exits shortly after it starts with a non\-zero exit code\.
-If your event rule is configured correctly, you receive an email message within a few minutes with the event text\.
+If your event rule is configured correctly, you should receive an email message within a few minutes with the event text\.

 **To test a rule**